evanwill/get-git/2-setup.md

 3. Click back on the "Code" tab, then click on one of the file names.
 This will display the file's contents on the page.
 4. Click the edit pencil on the upper right side of the document to open the web editor.
 5. Make some changes or add some new text, then scroll down to the "Commit Changes" box.
 6. Enter a commit message and click the green button to save your edits to the history.
 You just made your first commit--you used Git!
+You added one snapshot to the history.
 7. Click back to the "Code" tab and "Commits" to view your updated history.

 > Note: GitHub allows [Markdown](https://guides.github.com/features/mastering-markdown/){:target="_blank"} formating for READMEs and comments through out the site.